pyrmont/articles.inqk.net/src/_posts/2025-09-15-announcing-jeep.md

 # Announcing Jeep

 [Jeep][ghr] is a bundle manager for the Janet programming language.
 If you use Janet, I think you should use it.
+It has better documentation, does a great job supporting vendoring and can make testing a more enjoyable experience.

 You can install it like this:

 ```console
 $ git clone https://github.com/pyrmont/jeep